 Why Trust GearLab

-Review Editor Lissette Velasquez conveys our extensive research findings to readers like you.
-She's worked in the scientific research field for over 10 years and is the author of several academic publications.
-When she's not out chasing her kids around at the crag, she spends countless hours meticulously reading reviews and spec sheets to inform her next purchasing decision, ensuring she always gets the best bang for her buck.
+Spearheading this project are Senior Review Analysts, Graham Faulknor and Rachael Lamore.
+Graham is an engineer and professional product tester with over 15 years of experience, understanding the nitty-gritty of the ideal product.
+Rachael is a scientist, pianist, and clarinetist.
+Review Editor Lissette Velasquez has worked in the scientific research field for over 10 years and is the author of several academic publications.
+When she's not chasing her kids around at the crag, she spends hours reading reviews and spec sheets to inform her next purchasing decision.

 Analysis and Test Results